camchambers/number-classifier/README.md

 # Number Classifier

-A full-stack handwritten digit classification system that allows users to draw digits (0-9) on a canvas and get real-time predictions using a custom-trained PyTorch CNN model.
+A full-stack handwritten digit classification system that allows users to draw digits (0-9) on a canvas and get instant predictions using a custom-trained PyTorch CNN model.

 ## 🎯 Features